IconShock "classic collection" browser

 The archive consisted of categories in ZIP Files which where then packed together in several ZIP files named after the style.
 Unpack the style(s) you want to use / search into a directory.
 You do not need to unpack all image files, but just the style you want to use.
 That way you only have a dozen ZIP files of some gigabytes, instead of millions of image files.

-Search for input field.
+All of the 4 buttons take the value of the Search for input field.
 So you enter a search word and if you can't get any good results, your next step could be to try the translation button to find similar words in a dictionary to try those.
 Or you ask a Thesaurus or Wikipedia for more ideas.
 It can really help finding what you want.
 Practically you work from left to right with the buttons.

 This is how it looks after searching for a keyword.